 As a future-but-not-yet hugely successful startup, you want a business name that grabs the attention of all who hear it and holds on with a death grip.
-In this article, we’ll show you how to come up with the perfect catchy name for your new venture by brainstorming and asking yourself these five questions:
+In this article, we’ll show you how to come up with the perfect catchy name for your new venture by brainstorming and making sure your name is:

 You ready?
-Let’s delve into these questions and look at tips to get you through the business name creation process:
+Let’s delve into these qualities and look at tips to get you through the business name creation process.